Antoinefdu/Foobar/Level 2/Ion_Flux_Relabelling.md

 h = 2 represents a perfect binary tree with the root and two leaf nodes, h = 3 represents a perfect binary tree with the root, two internal nodes and four leaf nodes (like the example above), and so forth.
-The lists q and p contain at least one but no more than 10000 distinct integers, all of which will be between 1 and 2^h-1, inclusive.'''
+The lists q and p contain at least one but no more than 10000 distinct integers, all of which will be between 1 and 2^h-1, inclusive.

-#2- Reasoning:
+# Reasoning:

 First of all a bit of context: a binary search tree is a form of data structure where each node is connected to 2 other nodes.
 So in essence, each node is an object with 3 properties: a value, a left connection and a right connection.